NotFastEnuf/SPEED-LINK/README.md

 - If no GPS data is displayed, ensure the GPS module has a clear view of the sky and check wiring connections.
 The D4 pin is connected to the onboard LED of the Wemos D1 Mini, it will flash on and off as serial data is received.
 - If the web interface doesn't load, verify you're connected to the correct WiFi network and check the IP address in the Serial Monitor.
-- For more accurate altitude readings, consider calibrating the GPS module or using a barometric sensor.

 ## License